anvil-robotics/.github/profile/README.md

 This basic tooling is table stakes for building Physical AI, yet <ins>everyone is rebuilding the same thing, eating up months of time hitting every speed bump.</ins>

 Now with the Anvil Platform, anyone on a grad student budget can train end to end Physical AI models on day 1 with the right set of hardware and software.
-Anvil's solutions are highly composable, so you can take them apart, rebuild them, or modify them to fit your task space.
-Most of our robots are Open Sourced, so you're not limited in any way, in fact we'll help you fork and customize any of our robots.
+Anvil's solutions are highly composable, so you can take them apart, rebuild them, or modify them to fit your task space. <ins>Most of our robots are open sourced</ins>, so you're not limited in any way, in fact we'll help you fork and customize any of our robots.
+You can find all our open sourced repositories below.

 * [Home Page](https://anvil.bot)
 * [Technical Docs](https://docs.anvil.bot)